tecnodiniz/vue-flask-todo/README.md

 # PATH NOTES(v1.0.0)

-- IF YOU WERE RUNNING THE OLD VERSION:
+- IF YOU ARE RUNNING THE OLD VERSION:
 ```
-python updateDb.py
+python updateDB.py
 ```

 # To-Do List Application